 There are kayak fishing clubs in some European countries, but the participation is still small, especially when compared to the participation in the southern US states, and and in other warm regions, such as Australia and New Zealand.

-Recently, W fishing kayaks have become available for sale in Norway and Sweden, and in the Netherlands.
+Recently, W fishing kayaks have become available for sale in Norway.
 Anglers from other countries, such as the UK and Italy, still order these kayaks directly from the factory in the USA.
 The advent of new solution for motorizing fishing kayaks will certainly help many European anglers to switch from traditional boats to fishing kayaks.

 The climate in Canada is cold, and so is the water in this vast country.
 These climatic facts do not encourage anglers to venture on the water in kayaks for the purpose of using them for fishing.
 Canadian anglers still prefer canoes, dinghies, and motorboats, when it comes to fishing.